What is NPWT?

 How does NPWT work?

 Paradoxically, NPWT does not aid the epithelialization process.
 In the early years of NPWT, caregivers were not aware of this, and some patients used an NPWT pump for several months without achieving healing.
-Once the wound bed has filled up with granulation tissue, you will actually delay the healing if you continue with NPWT treatment!
+Once the wound bed has filled with granulation tissue, you will actually delay healing if you continue with NPWT treatment.
 So the key to success is using NPWT in the right type of wound for the correct amount of time.

-Video 1 This film by KCI/3M illustrates how the wound bed responds to the negative pressure. copyright: 3M/KCI https://www.youtube.com/watch?v=4yPnWIrLKhg
+Video 1.
+This film by KCI/3M illustrates how the wound bed responds to the negative pressure.
+Copyright: 3M/KCI https://www.youtube.com/watch?v=4yPnWIrLKhg

 Key principles of NPWT